crypto101/book/src/stream-ciphers.rst

    C = ECB(E_k, A \| S)

 The secret suffix :math:`S` is specific to this system.
 The attacker's goal is to decrypt it.
-We'll see that being able to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
-This :term:`oracle` might seem artificial, but is quite common in practice.
-A simple example would be a cookie encrypted with ECB, where the prefix :math:`A` is a name or an e-mail address field, controlled by the attacker.
+Ability to encrypt other messages surprisingly allows the attacker to decrypt the suffix.
+The :term:`oracle` may seem artificial, but it is quite common in practice.
+A simple example is a cookie encrypted with ECB, where the attacker can control prefix :math:`A` as a name or an e-mail address field.

 You can see why the concept of an :term:`oracle` is important here: the attacker would not be able to compute :math:`C` themselves, since they do not